 Presentations and Publications

-- Discovery of Electronically Stored Data: Zubulake and the New Federal Rules of Civil Procedure, August 5, 2006, annual conference of the Colorado Trial Lawyers Association (CTLA); and August 11, 2006, annual conference of the Colorado Defense Lawyers Association (CDLA).
+- Presenter, Discovery of Electronically Stored Data: Zubulake and the New Federal Rules of Civil Procedure, Annual Conference, Colorado Trial Lawyers Association (August 5, 2006); and, Annual Conference, Colorado Defense Lawyers Association (August 11, 2006).

-- Avoiding Litigation in Real Property Development, February 14, 2006, Denver Board of Realtors.
+- Presenter, Avoiding Litigation in Real Property Development, Denver Board of Realtors (February 14, 2006).

-- Electronic Discovery: Zubulake’s Impact on the Duty to Avoid Spoliation of Evidence, September 28, 2005, Environmental Law Section of the Colorado Bar Association.
+- Presenter, Electronic Discovery: Zubulake’s Impact on the Duty to Avoid Spoliation of Evidence, Environmental Law Section of the Colorado Bar Association (September 28, 2005).

-- Purchase and Sale of Real Property – A Case Study, June 17, 2005, Annual Law Conference, Agricultural and Rural Law, Natural Resources Law, Environmental Law, and Water Law sections of the Colorado Bar Association.
+- Presenter, Purchase and Sale of Real Property – A Case Study, Annual Law Conference, Agricultural and Rural Law, Natural Resources Law, Environmental Law, and Water Law sections of the Colorado Bar Association (June 17, 2005).

-- Toxic Tort and Environmental Litigation, National Business Institute, January 9, 2004, Denver, CO (primary author and presenter).
+- Primary Author and Presenter, Toxic Tort and Environmental Litigation, National Business Institute, Denver, CO (January 9, 2004).

-- Daubert and Expert Evidence in Colorado, March 21, 2004, First Annual Conference of the Environmental Law Section of the Colorado Bar Association.
+- Presenter, Daubert and Expert Evidence in Colorado, First Annual Conference of the Environmental Law Section of the Colorado Bar Association (March 21, 2004).

-- Watson and O’Brien, The American Law of Mining, co-author of chapter concerning public land withdrawals and reservations in mining law treatise published by the Rocky Mountain Mineral Law Foundation.
+- Co-Author, The American Law of Mining chapter concerning public land withdrawals and reservations in mining law treatise, Rocky Mountain Mineral Law Foundation.

 - Distinguished practitioner in natural resources and environmental law, University of Denver Sturm College of Law, spring semester, 2004